computePods/interfaceGenerator/docs/Config.md

-You can use any of the [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator#usage) command line options in the above collectino of key/value pairs.
+You can use any of the [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator#usage) command line options in the above collection of key/value pairs.
 If the option takes no arguments, then simply leave the value empty.
-(Note that any of the "input" options will be ignored as the input is controled by the interface generator itself).
+(Note that any of the "input" options will be ignored as the input is controlled by the interface generator itself).

 If you just want to use the standard defaults they add the following keys: